Images Depict Mature Plants

 Thuja plicata x standishii

-When you buy a Thuja Green Giant, you are investing in a highly diverse and tolerant tree that will add many benefits to your home and property.
-Its flexible pyramid shape can be trimmed for a compact and clean style, or can grow up to 60 feet for a full and luscious aesthetic.
+When you buy a Thuja Green Giant, you are investing in a highly tolerant tree that will add many benefits to your home and property.
+Its stately pyramid shape can be trimmed for a compact and clean style or can grow up to 60 feet for a full and luscious aesthetics.

 As Low As: $18.95